Trushant-Adeshara-UM/aiddam/README.md

 - [Generalisable 3D printing error detection and correction via multi-head neural networks](https://www.nature.com/articles/s41467-022-31985-y)

 ## Download Dataset
-For ground-truth data I used filtered csv file from the 2nd paper link to which is here.
+For the ground-truth data, I utilized a refined CSV file sourced from the second paper, accessible [here]()https://www.repository.cam.ac.uk/items/6d77cd6d-8569-4bf4-9d5f-311ad2a49ac8.
-For training the model you will need caxton_dataset_filtered.csv alongside images of those corresponding csv entries, the dataset is huge and would consume near to 50GB and one needs to manually download each data folder.
+To train the model, ensure you have the "caxton_dataset_filtered.csv" file along with the images corresponding to the entries in the CSV.
+Please note that the dataset is extensive and may require approximately 50GB of storage space.
+It's essential to manually download each data folder to complete the dataset preparation process.

 ## Setup
 In order to set the environment, use requirements.txt file.
 Current implementation is done on Ubuntu 18.04 with following versions: